 Edith Karlson (1983) is a sculptor, and the main protagonists in her work are people and animals.
 Dogs, bears, lions, birds and other animals appear allegorically or symbolically.
 The figures refer to fears, which arise from working as an artist, but also from functioning in the society.
 Generally, she presents her work as an installation, involving the whole exhibition space.

-The fear of death and the overcoming of it was addressed in the exhibition “Drama is in your head: don’t look down” (2014).
-It was composed of bird sculptures displayed on the gallery’s walls and floor (the moulds were taken from dead birds), video in which the artist tries to free a swallowed bird from the throat of a sparrowhawk, and massive styrofoam blocks.
-Related to the previous exhibitions, but a technically exceptional work in Karlson’s ouvre, is “Interspace” (2015), a hand-plastered room derived from the spatial conditions of the Contemporary Art Museum of Estonia and commissioned for the Köler Prize exhibition.
+The fear of death and the overcoming of it was addressed with the exhibition “Drama is in your head: don’t look down” (2014).
+It was composed of bird sculptures displayed on the gallery’s walls and floor (the moulds were taken from dead birds), video in which the artist tries to free a swallowed bird from the throat of a sparrowhawk, and massive styrofoam blocs.
+Related to the previous exhibitions, but technically exceptional work in Karlson’s ouvre is “Interspace” (2015), a hand-plastered room derived from the spatial conditions of the Contemporary Art Museum of Estonia and commissioned for the Köler Prize exhibition.

-Karlson has collaborated with ceramicist Kris Lemsalu and sculptor Jass Kaselaan on several projects.
-With the latter at “Hudnoi” (2017) she exhibited a porcelain chandelier made of moulds from her own body and a silicone tapestry where breasts and faces merged, reflecting on the recent experience of becoming a mother.
+Karlson has collaborated with ceramicist Kris Lemsalu and sculptor Jass Kaselaan in several projects.
+With the latter at “Hudnoi” (2017) she exhibited a porcelain chandelier made of moulds from her own body and a silicone tapestry of merging breasts and faces, reflecting on the recent experience of becoming a mother.

 Edith Karlson has studied installation and sculpture at the Estonian Academy of Arts (BA, 2006; MA, 2008).
 She has been awarded with EAA Young Artist’s Prize (2006) and Köler Prize People’s Choice Award (2015).